andybalham/sls-testing-toolkit/README.md

 A set of components that leverage the [AWS CDK](https://aws.amazon.com/cdk/) to make testing of serverless constructs in the cloud straightforward.

-The best way to see what sls-testing-toolkit can do for you is to look at the example or, better still, run them.
+The best way to see what sls-testing-toolkit can do for you is to look at the examples or, better still, run them.

-> Note, this package is very much under development and details could change at any time.

 ## Examples